Bihar Police: Organizational structure

 Bihar Chief Minister Nitish Kumar and Deputy Chief Minister Samrat Chaudhary distributing appointment letters to 1239 newly appointed police sub-inspectors in October 2024.

 Bihar Police comes under the direct control of the Department of Home Affairs, Government of Bihar.

 It has six divisions under the organizational structure, namely, Human Resource Development and Training Division (TRG), Law & Order Division (L & O), Establishment and Legal Division, Personnel and Welfare Division, Headquarter (DGP Office) and Budget Division (HQRT), and Modernization, Crime Records and Provision Division (SCRB &Mod).
 These are headed by four Additional Director General (ADGP), where ADGP (HQRT) has an additional charge of Welfare division, and ADGP (L & O) with that of Establishment and Legal Division.
 The Training division is headed by DGP (Training), while the latter five are headed by Director General (DGP).

 For geographic workload distribution, the state is divided into 12 ranges, each range consisting of 2 to 5 districts.
-The central range (Patna), Magadh range (Gaya), Tirhut range (Muzaffarpur), Mithila range (Darbhanga) and Purnia range are headed by IG rank officers, while other seven ranges are headed by DIG rank officers.
-Each district is commanded by a Superintendent of Police (SP), where as Patna is under a Senior Superintendent of Police.
+The central range (Patna), Magadh range (Gaya), Tirhut range (Muzaffarpur), Mithila range (Darbhanga) and Purnia range are headed by officers in the rank of Inspector General of Police, while other seven ranges are headed by Deputy Inspector General ranked officers.
+Each district is commanded by a Superintendent of Police (SP), where as Patna, Muzaffarpur, Gaya, Bhagalpur, Darbhanga and Saran at Chhapra are under a Senior Superintendent of Police.

 Earlier, the state also had a zonal division into four police zones.
 Introduced in 1982, each zone consisted of two to four ranges, and was headed by an IG level officer.
 This system was abolished in 2019, and only rail police zone continues to exist.